State Foreign Qualification; Pitfalls for the Unwary

-Join Corporation Service Company® (CSC®) for a complimentary webinar by Dan Jacobson and Alan Aronson of Akerman LLP, on the topic of state foreign qualifications and pitfalls for the unwary
+Join CSC® for a free webinar by Dan Jacobson and Alan Aronson of Akerman LLP, on the topic of state foreign qualifications and pitfalls for the unwary

-The webinar will bring early access to Qualifying to Do Business in Another State: The CSC® 50-State Guide to Qualification, while bringing the handbook to life.
+In this recorded webinar, we will highlight early access to Qualifying to Do Business in Another State: The CSC 50-State Guide to Qualification, while bringing the handbook to life.
 Attendees will have the opportunity to ask our presenters about formations as they review qualification guidelines, their impact on your business, and what you can do to protect yourself.
 We’ll also touch on some common CSC customer qualification questions.

 Anu: Hello, everyone and welcome to today's webinar, "State Foreign Qualification: Pitfalls for the Unwary."
 My name is Anu Shah and I will be your moderator.
 Joining us today are guest speakers from Akerman LLP, Alan Aronson, Dan Jacobson along with CSC's Pat Nolan.
 And with that, let's welcome our presenters.

 Alan: Okay.
 Hello, everyone.
 My name is Alan Aronson.
 I'm from Akerman and I'm here with Dan Jacobson and it's a pleasure to be here today.
 Before we begin, we have a disclaimer that we're sort of obligated to give you that the views expressed by the presenters today are not necessarily the views shared or endorsed by each presenter's respective firm.
 In the slide material, they included a slide of our pictures, so you can see the Adam's Family live here.
 I'm in the center, the one with a lot of hair.
 Please don't hold this slide against us.